gau-nernst/graph-nn/README.md

 ## Reproduce paper results

-All hyperparameters are taken directly from the respective papers.
+Unless otherwise stated, hyperparameters are taken directly from the respective papers.

 ```bash
 python main.py --model gcn --dataset Cora   # other options: CiteSeer, PubMed
 ```

+Add `--device cuda` if you want to train on GPU.

 ### GCN